slott56/navtools/docs/_build/html/_sources/analysis.rst.txt

 The times for the manual entry are generally local.

-GPSNavX track has the following format for CSV extract
+iNavX track has the following format for CSV extract

 ..  code-block:: text